 Bronchial thermoplasty is a new way of treating severe and persistent asthma without the need for drugs.

-It involves heating the walls of the airways in a finely controlled way to reduce excess muscle, which can constrict the airways and make it hard to breathe.
+The procedure involves heating the walls of the airways in a finely controlled way to reduce excess muscle.
+Excess muscle can constrict the airways and make it hard to breathe.

-Smooth muscle is located within the walls of airways in the lung, and in patients with asthma there is usually too much of it.
-Reducing the excess muscle therefore reduces the frequency of asthma attacks.
+Your doctor will locate smooth muscle in the walls of airways in the lung.
+In patients with asthma, there is usually too much of this.
+Reducing the excess muscle then reduces the frequency of asthma attacks.

-Patients are assessed by the asthma team, led by Dr Andrew Menzies-Gow, consultant respiratory physician.
-If they are suitable for treatment, patients can usually go home the same day that they are treated.
+The asthma team will assess you, led by Professor Andrew Menzies-Gow, consultant respiratory physician.
+If you are suitable for treatment, you should be able to go home the same day you have the treatment.

 What happens during the procedure?

-The procedure is performed by a consultant respiratory physician and involves passing a fibre-optic camera through the airways and into the lungs.
-Patients are sedated rather than given a full anaesthetic.
+A consultant respiratory physician will perform the procedure.
+They will pass a fibre-optic camera through the airways and into the lungs.
+During the procedure, you will be sedated rather than have a full anaesthetic.

-An electrode at the tip of the tube carrying the camera then delivers short pulses of radiofrequency energy to the airway wall.
-The heat produced damages the excess muscle tissue to stop it constricting the airways.
+An electrode at the tip of the tube carrying the camera will deliver short pulses of radiofrequency energy to the airway wall.
+The heat produced from this damages the excess muscle tissue, which stops it constricting the airways.

 Bronchial thermoplasty video

 Watch Al Jazeera's 'The CURE –- Attacking Asthma' to see how bronchial thermoplasty at Royal Brompton Hospital is dramatically changing the lives of patients with severe asthma.